Swader/diffbot-php-client/README.md

 */
 ```

-In cases where only one entity is returned, like Article or Product, iterating works all the same, it just iterates through through the one single elements.
+In cases where only one entity is returned, like Article or Product, iterating works all the same, it just iterates through the one single elements.
 The return data is **always** a collection!

 However, for brevity, you can access properties directly on the collection, too.